nais/docker-github-runner/README.md

-# docker-platform-apps-runner
+# docker-github-runner

-Github actions runner for nais-platform-apps
+Docker image with Github actions runner

 ## Build and release image on GPR